 You must be between 19-55 years of age.
 Your age is assessed as of the day that a complete application is submitted to GNB in response to an Invitation to Apply (ITA).
-Age is not considered as of the date you register.
+Age is not considered as of the date you register with NBPNP.
+Calculate your score: